 Eargo devices are hearing aids - Exempt medical devices registered with the FDA and subject to FDA regulations on standards for performance, manufacturing, labeling, and safety.
 Most other options sold online are amplifiers – “Personal Sound Amplifiers” or PSAPs.
 They are general amplifiers that make everything louder and do not have to meet the same standards as hearing aids.
 By their definition, PSAPs are meant to amplify environmental sounds for “non-hearing-impaired” consumers.

 Financing online is powered by our partner, Bread.
 You can apply directly online by simply clicking the “GET YOUR RATE” button on our product pages.
 Checking your rate will not affect your credit score.
 A code will be texted to your mobile phone to verify your identity.
-Choose between 12 or 24-month plans.
+Choose between 12, 24, or 36-month plans.
 Other financing alternatives are available by phone.
 Give us a call and our team can assist you with your application.

 Yes, but you'll need to order over the phone.
 Our support team can help you place your order if you’d like to pay for an Eargo system using 2 debit / credit cards, or with your Health Savings Account debit card.
 Please give us a call.